jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ##  5    mean 0.00000 0.00000 0.00000 0.00000
 ```

-General stacking approach is available in the tidymodels framework through [`stacks`](https://github.com/tidymodels/stacks) package (developmental stage).
+The general stacking approach is available in the tidymodels framework through [`stacks`](https://github.com/tidymodels/stacks) package (developmental stage).

 However, SuperLearner is currently not available in the tidymodels framework.
 If you'd like to, you can easily build and add a parsnip model.
-If you are interested in knowing more about it, please take a look at [this vignette](https://www.tidymodels.org/learn/develop/models/) of the tidymodels.
+If you are interested in knowing more about it, please look at [this vignette](https://www.tidymodels.org/learn/develop/models/) of the tidymodels.

 ### Applications